 - the development of state and federal government kidney-related health policy

 - building Australia’s evidence base to drive and underpin an accessible and equitable healthcare service.

-In 2019, Kidney Health Australia awarded five grants, totalling $125,000 to the following recipients:
+Kidney Health Australia awarded three grants, totalling $150,000 to the following recipients:

 - Dr Kimberly Crawford (Monash University): What are the factors influencing transplant outcomes for patients from culturally and linguistically diverse (CALD) backgrounds?